gromacs/gromacs/docs/reference-manual/references.rst

 .. _refOostenbrink2004:

 :sup:`110` C. Oostenbrink, A. Villa, A.E.
 Mark, and W.F.
-Van Gunsteren, “A biomolecular force field based on the free enthalpy of hydration and
+Van Gunsteren, "A biomolecular force field based on the free enthalpy of hydration and
-solvation: The GROMOS force-field parameter sets 53A5 and 53A6,” *Journal of Computational Chemistry*, **25** [13] 1656–1676 (2004).
+solvation: The GROMOS force-field parameter sets 53A5 and 53A6," *Journal of Computational Chemistry*, **25** [13] 1656–1676 (2004).

 .. raw:: html